Our Partnership with the Royal Shakespeare Company

 Our staff continue to receive training from members of the RSC and we continue to use active learning techniques in school.
 As a result our students' understanding and appreciation of Shakespeare’s work continues to grow.

-This year our school is working with students from Eldwick Primary in a collaborative performance of The Tempest which will be performed in school to an audience of friends and family at the end of June.
+Last year our school worked with students from Eldwick Primary in a collaborative performance of The Tempest which was performed in school to an audience of friends and family at the end of June.

 Our 3 Year Partnership Activities:

 - Three Plays: To launch the partnership, our students performed a series of three plays - Much Ado About Nothing, Othello and The Winter’s Tale, with Julia O’Keeffe (RSC Regional Co-ordinator) working with our students running after school workshops.

 - Alhambra Workshops: Julia O'Keeffe also ran a workshop at the Alhambra on a Saturday for KS2 and KS3 parents and students to attend.

 - Live Streamed Performance: We were privileged to watch a live performance of Richard II starring David Tennant which was live streamed from the RSC in Stratford.
 We invited students and staff from our cluster schools to join us from across Bradford.